Seattle SuperSonics relocation to Oklahoma City: Basketball Club of Seattle LLC v. Professional Basketball Club LLC

 The release of email conversations between members of Bennett's group prompted former Sonics' owner Howard Schultz to file a lawsuit that sought to rescind the sale of the team and alleged that Bennett's group used fraud and misrepresentation to purchase the Sonics without making a "good faith best effort" to keep them in Seattle as mandated by the original sales contract.
 Bennett said the emails were misinterpreted and that he had spent millions of dollars in attempting to keep the team in Seattle.

-The lawsuit was filed on April 22, 2008 at the U.S. District Court for the Western District of Washington.
-It sought, among other things, an injunction to prevent the Sonics from being relocated from Seattle to Oklahoma City.
+The lawsuit was filed on April 22, 2008, at the U.S. District Court for the Western District of Washington.
+It sought, among other things, an injunction to prevent the Sonics from being moved from Seattle to Oklahoma City.
 The suit further requested that the franchise be placed in a constructive trust and no longer in the ownership of PBC.
 On May 20, 2008, Schultz's attorney added alleged a breach of contract as a third cause of action against Bennett.
 Chicago-based attorney and ESPN senior writer Lester Munson said that while the remedies Schultz sought were "without precedent in the sports industry", he did believe that both the Schultz case and Seattle's lease case presented "serious problems" for Bennett.